sarasakeena/OIB-SIP/README.md

 # OIB-SIP

+OASIS INFOBYTE INTERNSHIP

-OASIS INFOBYTE INTERNSHIP- EMAIL SPAM DETECTION
+1.EMAIL SPAM DETECTION

 This is a simple spam detection machine learning model using the Multinomial Naive Bayes algorithm.
 It classifies SMS messages as Spam or Not Spam.
 Built as part of the Oasis Infobyte Internship Program.